arcaravaggi/remBoot/paper/paper.md

 ##Summary

-The Random Encounter Model (REM) allows researchers to calculate population densities from camera trap data for species which do no exhibit individually-identifiable markings (Rowcliffe et al., 2008) such as tapir (Tapirus terrestris; Oliveira-Santos et al. 2010), pine marten (Martes martes; Manzo et al. 2011), and hares (Lepus sp.; Caravaggi et al. 2016)..
-The REM is based on Brownian motion, and makes three assumptions: i) animal movements are random in the landscape; ii) detections are independent contacts between animals and cameras; and iii) the focal population is closed (Rowcliffe et al., 2008).
-Any study investigating wild populations will undoubtedly violate one or more of these assumptions.
-For example, wild populations are rarely closed, and animal movements are never truly random.
-The REM is relatively robust against certain violations, however (Rowcliffe et al. 2008; Manzo et al. 2011; Rowcliffe et al., 2012).
+The Random Encounter Model (REM) allows researchers to calculate population densities from camera trap data for species which do no exhibit individually-identifiable markings (Rowcliffe et al., 2008) such as tapir (_Tapirus terrestris_; Oliveira-Santos et al. 2010), pine marten (_Martes martes_; Manzo et al. 2011), and hares (_Lepus_ sp.; Caravaggi et al. 2016).

 Density (D) is linearly scaled with trapping rate, based on two biological variables and two camera characteristics: g = average animal group size; y = number of detections; t = survey effort (i.e. camera hours); v = average distance travelled by the species in 24 hours; r = radial distance to the animal; and, ? = zone of detection (Fig. 1; Rowcliffe et al., 2008).